 In all the hullabaloo, consumerism, and distaste for Valentine’s day, here’s a list of things for you Single Pringles out there, as well as anyone who just wants to bury their heads under the covers until February 14th goes away.
 Show yourself some love.

-Self-care and self-love are so important in this day and age, especially since it’s becoming more and more evident that loving others—really loving them—is hard if you don’t love yourself first.
+Self-care and self-love are so important especially since it’s becoming more and more clear that loving others—really loving them—is hard if you don’t love yourself first.

 And don’t worry—none of these tips involve chocolate.